cern-cta/CTA/continuousintegration/system_tests/README.md

     - For example, labeling a tape is an operation that is specific to the taped host, so this is defined as a separate method in `cta_taped_host.py`
 - Make functions reusable
     - When writing e.g. an `archive()` function, don't hardcode assumptions on the number of files, file size etc into the function.
 These should be passed as arguments
+- If scripts need to run on the hosts, put them under `tests/remote_scripts/<hostname>/`